shwanton/MidiControl-Hammerspoon/README.md

 ### Project Setup

 1. Clone this repository to your local machine.
-2. Copy the `init.lua` file from the `configs` directory to your Hammerspoon configuration directory.
-This is typically `~/.hammerspoon/`.
-3. Copy the `MidiController.spoon` directory to your Hammerspoon spoons directory.
+2. Copy the `MidiController.spoon` directory to your Hammerspoon spoons directory.
 This is typically `~/.hammerspoon/Spoons/`.

 ## Usage

 ### Roto-Control

 Before you can use the Roto-Control configuration, you need to set up a default mapping of buttons and knobs.
 This can be done in the Roto-Control software.
+Example configuration in `rotocontrol` folder

 To use the Roto-Control configuration, you need to add it to your `init.lua` file.
-Here's an example of how to do this:

 ```lua
 local MidiController = hs.loadSpoon("MidiController")
 local rotocontrolConfig = require("controllers.rotocontrol"):createConfig()